Dhii/event-interface/README.md

 [![This package complies with Dhii standards](https://img.shields.io/badge/Dhii-Compliant-green.svg?style=flat-square)][Dhii]

 ## Details
-This package holds the interfaces for the [PSR-14 standard][php-fig/event-manager].
-When the standard actually enters a draft state, and the FIG publishes it separately, this package will become deprecated.
+This package holds the interfaces for the [PSR-14][php-fig/event-manager] standard.
+When the standard actually enters a draft state, and the FIG publishes it separately, this package may become deprecated.
 However, we will maintain compatibility where possible, and will release versions with proper stability.

 ### Interfaces